intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Standards & Conventions.md

 - If an `Accept` header is *not* specified (or is wildcarded with '*/*') the default `application/vnd.collection+json` media type will be returned.

-- If multiple `Accept` headers are sent the response will select one from the list of media types shown above, in the order shown.
+- If multiple `Accept` headers are sent the response will select the first matching media type in the list shown above, in the order shown.

 - If the request `Accept` headers do not contain a type from the list above a `415`response (*Unsupported Media Type*) will be returned.